 Greenhouse Gas Emissions

 Much ado is made about the methane emissions from animal agriculture.
-Cattle excrete significant amounts of methane through their burps and farts.
+Cattle excrete significant amounts of methane through their burps.
 However, up until a few hundred years ago, millions of ruminants (like cattle and buffalo) roamed this country and provided great benefits to the soil and ecosystem due to their nomadic living and eating habits.
 Their methane production wasn’t destroying the environment.

 Methane emissions have become an issue because we have so many cattle living in close quarters.
 While I agree it’s important we lessen our consumption of beef and other meat, I don’t think we should entirely eliminate ruminants from our diet.
 In fact, I think they play an important role in a well-balanced food production system when incorporated into permaculture and biodiverse food production systems.